mpv-player/mpv/DOCS/interface-changes.rst

     - in wayland, hidpi window scaling now scales the window by the compositor's dpi scale factor by default (can be disabled with --no-hidpi-window-scale if fractional scaling support exists).
+    - change --screenshot-tag-colorspace default value from `no` to `yes`
  --- mpv 0.35.0 ---
     - add the `--vo=gpu-next` video output driver, as well as the options `--allow-delayed-peak-detect`, `--builtin-scalers`,